-Once in Uganda, Family Humanitarian will arrange for the pickup of participants at the airport and arrange all other transportation needs during the expedition.
+Once in Uganda, Family Humanitarian will arrange to pick up participants at the airport and arrange all other transportation needs during the expedition.

 If you travel in the country on your own before or after the expedition you may will coordinate transportation (as well as to and from the airport) to meet your needs.